-Many children and teens in the U.S. are underweight.
-Being underweight is not the same as being thin or slender.
+While the risks of carrying excess weight get a lot of attention, many children and teens in the U.S. are underweight.
 Some children have a naturally slight build and maintain it with a well-balanced diet and physical activity.
-However, true underweight may be a sign of dietary, health or emotional problems.
+However, a low body weight may be a sign of health or emotional problems.

 If you are concerned that your child may be underweight, consult your child’s physician.
-Assuming your child has no underlying medical concerns, the strategy will then be to encourage weight gain in a healthful way, with food.
-Empty calories from foods high in fat and added sugars might add a few pounds, but they will not provide the nutrients a child needs to build strong bones and a healthy body.
+Assuming your child has no underlying medical concerns, the strategy will be to encourage weight gain in a healthful way.
+Foods high in fat and added sugars might bring weight up but they will not provide the nutrients a child needs to build strong bones and a healthy body.

 - Make guacamole with fresh avocados, onions and tomatoes, or mix avocado into a fruit smoothie.